 Yes, the hotels will be having Wi-Fi and internet available except Hodka village, which is very remote.

 In Hodka, the hotels are having Huts and Tents with attached western toilet and running cold and hot water.
 However, there will not be air-conditioning in the rooms.
 The huts and tents both are quite comfortable as the same are designed keeping in mind the international traveler.

-You can take this tour starting from Mid October till end of March.
-This time, the days are pleasant with clear blue sky and the nights are little cold, therefore you need light jackets for the mornings and evenings.
+You can take this tour starting from Mid October till the end of March.
+This time, the days are pleasant with clear blue sky and the nights are a little cold, therefore you need light jackets for the mornings and evenings.

-Please do carry binoculars as you will be taking the jeep safari in the wildlife sanctuary near Bajana, which has variety of birds, in Poshina too, you will spot various birds.
-Also, kindly bring the Sunglasses, sunscreen, long pants, hat and extra memory cards for your camera as you will be talking lots of pictures 🙂
+Please do carry binoculars as you will be taking the jeep safari in the wildlife sanctuary near Bajana, which has a variety of birds, in Poshina too, you will spot various birds.
+Also, kindly bring the Sunglasses, sunscreen, long pants, hat and extra memory cards for your camera as you will be taking lots of pictures 🙂

 We arrange only private tours and you will not be a part of any group.
 We can operate the trip with just one person or for the private group in case you come with your friends and family.